yhrgintoki/robotfeeding-website/content/tutorials/quickstart.md

 That's it for setting up!
 We're done the hard part :)

 ## Run Sim
-To start the sim run
+To start the sim run:

 {{< highlight bash >}}
 $ docker-compose up -d
 {{< / highlight >}}

 You should see a small gray window pop up and rviz with the car model (see below).
-We've just created a container that you can see if you run
+We've just created a container that you can see if you run:

 {{< highlight bash >}}
 $ docker ps
 {{< / highlight >}}

-{{< figure src="/tutorials/quickstart/rviz_docker.png" caption="The rviz window that should pop up after running `docker-compose`" width="800">}}
+{{< figure src="/tutorials/quickstart/rviz_docker.png" caption="The rviz window that should pop up after running `docker-compose`." width="800">}}

 Give the car an initial position by clicking `2D Pose Estimate` in rviz and clicking and dragging in the main window.
 Now you can click on the small gray window and use the WSAD keys to drive the car around!

 ## Going Further
+(TODO: explain why the user needs to teletype into the docker container in order to program code for the MuSHR system.
+This second part shows you can connect to the container, but doesn't actually have you writing any code.
+Why not?
+What's the main takeaway from this section?
+I think we should say something like: you will need to use these commands frequently to do our other tutorials if you continue to use the container--as all code editing will happen within the context of a docker container.)
-So driving the car around is fun, but what if you want to program it?
-So while everything else is running, in a new terminal run
+Driving the car around is fun, but what if you want to program it?
+While everything else is running, in a new terminal run:

 {{< highlight bash >}}
 $ docker exec -it CONTAINER-ID bash
 {{< / highlight >}}

-You can get the `CONTAINER-ID` from
+You can get the `CONTAINER-ID` from:

 {{< highlight bash >}}
 $ docker ps
 {{< / highlight >}}

 This gets you a bash shell inside the container.
 You will find all the sim code in `~/catkin_ws/src/mushr_sim`.
-The user developer won't have root privileges so you can't install software.
-To enter the container as root run
+The user developer will not have root privileges, so you cannot install software.
+To enter the container as root run:

 {{< highlight bash >}}
 $ docker exec -it -u 0 CONTAINER-ID bash
 {{< / highlight >}}

+(TODO: this sentence should have more context: what are the cases where people would want this?)
 You can also separate launching the container from launching the sim.
 To do that edit line 16 in `docker-compose.yml` to `entrypoint: bash`.
-Then run
+Then run:

 {{< highlight bash >}}
 $ docker-compose build
 $ docker-compose up -d
 {{< / highlight >}}

+(TODO: i would probably show the commands explicitly again. are they supposed to ssh in as root or not?)
 Then enter the container using the commands mentioned previously and source your workspace.

 {{< highlight bash >}}
 $ . ~/.bashrc
 {{< / highlight >}}

- You can start the sim with
+ You can start the sim with:

 {{< highlight bash >}}
 $ roslaunch mushr_sim teleop.launch
 {{< / highlight >}}

-And start rviz with
+And start rviz with:

 {{< highlight bash >}}
 $ rviz